koukibadr/Searchable-Listview/README.md

   /// Builder callback required  when using [seperated] constructor
-  /// return the Widget that will seperate all the elements inside the list late Widget Function(BuildContext context, int index)? seperatorBuilder;
+  /// return the Widget that will seperate all the elements inside the list late Widget Function(BuildContext context, int index)? separatorBuilder;

   /// The scroll direction of the list
   /// by default [Axis.vertical]